onesaitplatform/onesaitplatform-ce-charts/onesaitplatform-ce-base-chart/README.md

 ### Onesait Platform Helm chart

-Requirements:
+- Requirements:

-Helm v3 installed
+  - Helm v3 installed
-oc cli installed
-OpenSSL installed

 ## How to install the Chart